Patrick Vieira celebrates his African identity while criticizing football's lack of diversity in management – KION546

 “The door is closed and the door is closed because of the color of the skin or because of your religion, or because you are a woman, that has to change.”

+The Premier League said that their No Room For Racism initiative, “outlines a series of commitments and targets to promote equality, diversity and inclusion and increase opportunities across the game.”

+“To further support education and promote the importance of being an ally, current Premier League players are visiting schools to see how No Room For Racism educational resources are being used to inspire learning and encourage discussion.”

-The Premier didn’t respond to CNN’s request for comment, but the English Football Association said that its Football Leadership Diversity Code is focused on, “increasing gender and ethnic diversity in leadership, team operations and coaching positions.”
+The English Football Association told CNN that its Football Leadership Diversity Code is focused on, “increasing gender and ethnic diversity in leadership, team operations and coaching positions.”

 Footballing bodies from across England, including all 20 Premier League clubs, have signed up to the code, according to the FA.